 The Department of Infrastructure, Transport, Regional Development and Communications and the Queensland Department of Transport and Main Roads are leading a process to reform the Transport Standards to ensure they remain efficient and effective, are fit for purpose and meet the current needs of Australian society.

-Stage one of the reform process identifies 16 areas of reform, as well as amendments to references of the Australian Standards, based on consultation with the disability community, governments and the public transport industry
+The reform process is split into two stages.
+Stage 1 identified 16 areas of reform, as well as amendments to references of the Australian Standards, based on consultation with the disability community, governments and the public transport industry.

-The Department sought public feedback on whether the proposed reform options will improve public transport accessibility for people with disability and enhance the public transport experience for all Australians.
+The Department will seek public feedback on whether the proposed reform options will improve public transport accessibility for people with disability and enhance the public transport experience for all Australians.

-For more information on the consultation process, see the have your say page.
+For more information on the second stage, see the have your say page.

 - 24 August 2021 update